nextstrain/nextclade/docs/user/nextclade-algorithm.md

 ### 3. Nucleotide mutation calling and statistics

-Aligned nucleotide sequence are compared against reference sequence.
+Aligned nucleotide sequences are compared one-by-one with the reference sequence.
-Mismatches are noted and later reported as mutations: in case the nucleotide has changed to `-` (a "gap", meaning that the nucleotide was present in reference sequence, but is not present in the query sequence), a nucleotide deletion is reported, otherwise a nucleotide substitution (for example a change from `A` to `G`).
+Mismatches between the query and reference sequences are indicated differently, depending on their nature:
-Insertions in the query sequence are stripped from the alignment and kept in a separate data structure linking the position in the reference after which the insertion occured to the sequence that was inserted like `{22030: 'ACT'}`.
+Nucleotide deletions ("gaps", meaning that a nucleotide was such as `A` was present in the reference sequence, but is not present in the query sequence) are indicated by `-` in the alignment output.
+Substitutions (for example a change from `A` in the reference sequence to `G` in the query sequence) are also visible directly in the alignment output.
-These insertions are optionally written to a tabular file.
+Insertions (additional nucleotides in the query sequence that were not present in the reference sequence) are stripped from the alignment and reported in a separate output file, linking the position in the reference after which the insertion occured to the sequence that was inserted. `{22030: 'ACT'}` would indicate that the query sequence has the three bases `ACT` inserted between position `22030` and `22031` in the reference sequence.

-Nextclade also gathers and reports other useful statistics, such as all contiguous ranges of `N` (missing) and non-ACGTN (ambiguous) nucleotides, as well as total numbers of substitutions, deletions, missing and ambiguous nucleotides.
+Nextclade also gathers and reports other useful statistics, such as the number of contiguous ranges of `N` (missing) and non-ACGTN (ambiguous) nucleotides, as well as the total counts of substituted, deleted, missing and ambiguous nucleotides.

 ### 4. Aminoacid mutation calling and statistics